Giants vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Giants Betting Records & Stats

-- The Giants have been the moneyline favorite 49 total times this season.
-They've finished 26-23 in those games.
+- The Giants have compiled a 26-24 record in games they were favored on the moneyline (winning 52% of those games).

-- San Francisco has gone 4-2 (winning 66.7% of its games) when playing as moneyline favorites of -200 or shorter.
+- San Francisco has a 26-24 record (winning 52% of its games) when it has played as moneyline favorites of -115 or shorter.

-- Based on this matchup's moneyline, the Giants' implied win probability is 66.7%.
+- The implied moneyline probablility in this matchup gives the Giants a 53.5% chance to win.

-- San Francisco has had an over/under set by bookmakers 97 times, and have combined with opponents to go over the total in 43 of those games (43-49-5).
+- San Francisco has played in 98 games with an over/under set, and have combined with its opponents to go over the total 44 times (44-49-5).

-- The Giants have put together a 4-8-0 record against the spread this season.
+- The Giants have a 4-8-0 record against the spread this season (covering only 33.3% of the time).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!